goinfinite/os/README.md

 SpeediaOS AppManager is a REST API, CLI and dashboard built to help you run your applications in a single container without the need to understand how to write Dockerfiles or even manage infrastructure.

 AppManager is not actually an OS, it's just a collection of tools to help you run your applications and databases persistently in a container.
-The actual OS is Red Hat Universal Base Image (UBI).
+The actual OS is Red Hat Universal Base Image (UBI) as per the Dockerfile.

 The dashboard is located at "speedianet/sam-dash" repository.
 In this repository you'll find the REST API and CLI code plus the "compiled" dashboard files.
 The API and CLI uses Clean Architecture, DDD, TDD, CQRS, Object Calisthenics, etc. Understand how these concepts works before proceeding.